1. Installing & Updating

 - Clicking the map polyline triggers Windy's wind-tooltip popup (Windy's own feature).
 Hover-driven sync between chart and map works around this — hover the polyline rather than clicking it.

-The beta sends a small amount of anonymous telemetry to help us improve it:
+The beta sends a small amount of telemetry to help us improve it:

 - Crash reports via our Firestore database — JavaScript error messages + stack traces + browser user agent + plugin URL.